rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 Unlike traditional pagination, our `PageableInterface` does not need the count to perform pagination, and therefore remains performant even with huge collections.
+You can safely use `DisabledCountStrategy` on your collection and pagination will still work without any problem.

-Howver, if your collection uses a counting strategy that does provide the count, the pagination will happily use it to improve the user experience.
+However, if your collection uses a counting strategy that does provide the count, the pagination will happily use it to improve the user experience.

 ## Counting in Minimal Classes